hypernetix/DNA/README.md

 3. Add OpenAPI documentation with `utoipa` annotations
 4. Include request/response examples in documentation
 5. Use UUID v7 for all resource identifiers
-6. Implement soft deletes with `deletedAt` timestamps
+6. Implement soft deletes with `deleted_at` timestamps
 7. Add proper CORS configuration for web clients
 8. Include tracing and observability headers